pinot-contrib/pinot-docs/developers/developers-and-contributors/code-setup.md

 * create MeetUpRSVP table.
 * Live stream meetup events into Kafka

-Go to Open localhost:9000 in your browser and play with the meetup RSVP table.
+Go to localhost:9000 in your browser and play with the meetup RSVP table.